 2024-2025: 61k, 2023-2024: 58.5k, 2022-2023: 55k

 Health insurance with SIEPR covering the premium.
-I find that I don’t pay more than $20 for routine services and $100 for ER services.
+I found that I didn't pay more than $20 for routine services and $100 for ER services.
 There is a hospital on-campus which is nice.

 One grad course per quarter at Stanford covered by SIEPR (excluding summer).